 - Whatever stage you're at in your career, a degree apprenticeship could make a big difference.

 Higher Level and Degree apprenticeships are a great option for people of any age, not just school leavers and young people: there is no upper age limit, and as long as you're over 18, then you could benefit from this opportunity to learn and earn, taking an undergraduate degree or postgraduate degree alongside a full-time job.

 Our apprenticeship programmes are designed to be studied whilst working, to help you progress academically and professionally in your programme of study and in your career.
 On all of our apprenticeship programmes, you will benefit from a workplace mentor and a university personal tutor, who will work together to monitor your progress regularly.

-Every individual is different, but someone who is well organised, hardworking, resilient, able to work in a team and conduct themselves as a confident individual stands a great change of being successful as apprentice.
+Every individual is different, but someone who is well organised, hardworking, resilient, able to work in a team and conduct themselves as a confident individual stands a great chance of being successful as an apprentice.
 Your programme will not just provide an academic education, but help you develop as an individual.

 Benefits of becoming an apprentice

 - Earn and learn: you’ll be paid a salary and study at the same time